mckiernantim/Typescript-starter/README.md

 ### Any

 Variables with `any` type are just that - anything.
 All ariables declared implicitly have `any` type.
-Using `any` should be avoided as it reduces the specificty of your type checking.
+Using `any` should be avoided as it reduces the specificty of your type checking (or the whole point of TS).
 Failing to define a type will throw an error as implicit any types are to be avoided.

 ```ts
 Implicit `any` type.